SovereignCloudStack/k8s-cluster-api-provider/README.md

 Likewise, ``delete_cluster.sh`` and the ``apply_*.sh`` scripts take a cluster name as parameter.

-This way, dozens of clusters can be controlled from one management node.
+This way, dozens of clusters can be controlled from one management server.

-You can add credentials from different projects into ``~/.config/openstack/clouds.yaml`` and reference them in the ``OPENSTACK_CLOUD`` setting in ``clusterctl.yaml``, this way managing clusters in many different projects and even clouds from one management host.
+You can add credentials from different projects into ``~/.config/openstack/clouds.yaml`` and reference them in the ``OPENSTACK_CLOUD`` setting in ``clusterctl.yaml``, this way managing clusters in many different projects and even clouds from one management server.

 ## Testing